Mobile Testing using Android¶

 for Android testing.

-Once you have entered in the information and saved the profile, make sure that Appium is running on the PC and then click the Test Url
+Once you have entered the information and saved the profile, make sure that Appium is running on the PC, and then click the Test Url

 button to verify the connection with Appium: